 Most people actually want dessert, but the majority of people are embarrassed to order it.
 This is why the very first thing a guest says when you ask the question about dessert, isn’t directed at you but at their companion.

 The question is so common that you probably don’t even notice it anymore.
 That question is… “Are you going to have dessert?”
 If the companion answers no, then both will say no, if the companion answers yes, then chances are both will say yes.
 Your job is to remove the indecision.

-Live classes last approximately one hour and take place over zoom on Wednesday and Friday.
+Live classes last approximately one hour and take place over zoom on Wednesdays.
 They are an excellent way to get feedback and to dig deeper into more complex subjects.